PG190505EPInternal Recruitment :

 The Department of Crop and Soil Sciences in the College of Agriculture and Life Sciences at North Carolina State University is pleased to announce recruitment for a tenure-track Assistant Professor with formal appointments in extension (70%) and research (30%).

-We seek an applied soil management specialist to provide an extension and research program on soil impacts and spatial technologies for major field crops in eastern North Carolina (coastal plain) is required.
-The research and extension focus of this position, located at Plymouth, will be both research station and on-farm field trials.
-A geospatial component to management and fertility is essential as digital tools and technologies are emerging rapidly.
-As cropping systems change, new spatial technologies will require applied research and extension to ensure best soil management and fertilizer recommendations for optimal yields and economic return while safeguarding water quality and soil organic matter.
-Additionally, salt water intrusion and storm effects on soil productivity and fertility are and will be an increasingly important part of this position.
-Other emerging issues such as carbon sequestration and effects of tillage systems require research and extension as carbon markets are developing and being marketed to farmers in this region
+We seek an applied soil management specialist to provide an extension and research program supporting cropping system decisions, including tillage, and application of spatial technologies for major field crops in eastern North Carolina (coastal plain).
+The research and extension focus of this position, located at Plymouth, will include both research station and on-farm field trials.
+A geospatial component to soil management is essential as digital tools and technologies are emerging rapidly.
+As cropping systems change, new spatial technologies will require applied research and extension to ensure best soil management for optimal crop yields and economic return while safeguarding soil health and water quality.
+Additionally, salt water intrusion and flooding effects on soil productivity are and will be an increasingly important part of this position.
+Other emerging issues such as carbon sequestration and effects of conservation tillage systems require research and extension as carbon markets are developing and being marketed to farmers in this region.

 Inclusiveness and diversity are academic imperatives and thus are university goals.
 We are particularly interested in candidates who have experience working with students from diverse backgrounds and a demonstrated commitment to improving access to higher education for students from underrepresented groups.Other Responsibilities: